collramiro/iOS-Code-Test/README.md

 A) Describe the strategy used to consume the API endpoints and the data management.

+To consume the API endpoints I used Alamofire5 (beta version).
+If you check the two models, you'll notice that I used different approachs to parse the data.
+At Drink model, I used the new Codable Swift object, that gives you a super easy and quick way to parse JSON response into models.
+For the DrinkDetail, I used standard dict parsing to fetch properly the N ingredients.

 B) Explain which library was used for the routing and why.
 Would you use the same for a consumer facing app targeting thousands of users?
 Why?

+I used a different approach for navigation in the app basing myself in a demo proyect.
+Using advanced transitions I copied the navigation from AppStore, using UIViewControllerTransitioningDelegate to achive it.

 C) Have you used any strategy to optimize the performance of the list generated for the first feature?

+Yes, I'm fetching each drink detail at the willDisplay delegate of the collectionview and requesting it from API asynchronously.
+Also, I'm caching the models into an array during the applife time, so we only need to fetch it once.
+If you perform a pull to request at the collectionview, all data will be refreshed from server.
+Anyway, this can be a lot better with a better API.

 D) Would you like to add any further comments or observations?

+The API haves a really poor design.
+It can be improved in a lot of different ways, for example:
+	- Having all the data that we need at home screen at the first request.
+	- Using pagination
+	- Using timestamps to keep track of changes in data.
+In this way, we can use a database that can keep record of all drinks and just update some if is necessary.

 ## Overview: